 Maintain cultures at 37 °C with 5% CO2 and, following the initial P0 culture phase, passage every 7–10 days as necessary, using a biological safety cabinet and standard tissue culture practices.

 NOTE: The P0 hippocampal culture should generate enough spheres to passage into a T25 flask; the SVZ culture will generate many more spheres and can be passaged into a T75.
-If the P0 hippocampal spheres have adhered, use a 200 µL pipette to gently lift the sphere.
+If the P0 hippocampal spheres have adhered, use a 200 µL pipette or a flexible cell scraper to gently lift the sphere.

 Passage the spheres when they reach 150 to 200 µm in diameter.
 Collect the spheres and medium in a 15 mL tube and allow the spheres to settle by gravity for approximately 5 min.
 Alternatively, spin at a low speed (100 x g) for 2 min.